dos-group/leaf/docs/index.rst

 To ease your start with LEAF, we provide some examples:

-- The `simple <https://github.com/dos-group/leaf/blob/main/leaf/examples/simple/main.py>`_ scenario implements a data center, a fog node and a sensor that execute a simple application.
+- The `simple scenario <https://github.com/dos-group/leaf/blob/main/leaf/examples/simple/main.py>`_ implements a data center, a fog node and a sensor that execute a simple application.
-- The `smart city traffic <https://github.com/dos-group/leaf/blob/main/leaf/examples/simple/main.py>`_ scenario is a lot more complicated.
+- The `smart city traffic scenario <https://github.com/dos-group/leaf/blob/main/leaf/examples/simple/main.py>`_ is a lot more complicated.
-  It simulates the traffic of taxis and the execution of two different types of applications in a connected city center.
+  It simulates the traffic of taxis and the execution of two different kinds of applications in a connected city center.
   You can read up on the setup and results of this scenario in `this paper <[under review]>`_.